NachoColl/blockchain-web-services/docs/index.md

 #### A Unified Blockchain(s) API

-Blockchain Web Services provides a unified API to execute Blockchain Smart Contract transactions: a simple 'https://api.bws.ninja/v1/call' API call is enough and you don't need to worry about anything.
+Blockchain Web Services provides a unified API to execute Blockchain Smart Contract transactions voiding its complexities.
 <p align="center">
   <img src="img/Calling_Options.svg" />
 </p>

-When Blockchain Web Services customers want to interact with a Blockchain, they only have to interact through our API.
+A simple 'https://api.bws.ninja/v1/call' API call is enough to execute a blockchain smart contract operation.
+No need to provide your own blockchain account key or to fund your account to pay for blockchain fees.

 <pre><code class="js">var parameters = {
   contract: "Ethereum.Database.Immutable",